 The price includes accommodation (double/triple/quad for 6 nights), meals, drinks and riding.

-The price does not include tips, international flights or travel insurance (compulsory).
-The price also excludes transfers to and from the ride – please contact Globetrotting for further information on options and prices.
+The price does not include international flights or travel insurance (compulsory), staff gratuities and transfers to and from the ride.

 ItineraryExpand AllCollapse All

 *Please note, this is a suggested itinerary only and subject to change at the discretion of your guides due to weather and other influencing factors.